Stolz/Assets/README.md

 <a id="pipeline"></a>
 ### Pipeline

-To enable pipeline use the config file
+To enable pipeline use the `pipeline` config option

 	'pipeline' => true,